nephio-project/docs/content/en/docs/guides/contributor-guides/unit-testing-mockery.md

 6.          dir: "{{.InterfaceDir}}"
 ```

-We want mocks to be generated for the GiteaClien go interface (line 4).
+We want mocks to be generated for the GiteaClient go interface (line 4).
 The {{.InterfaceDir}} parameter (line 6) asks Mockery to generate the mock file in the same directory as the interface is located.

 ### Example 2